Barnacl437/HELOS/README.md

  I'm just a wet step into the UNIX world, so I donno how to write a bash script yet.
 Beggin' pardon, need your sympathy.

  ## Whaddahek does HEL OS just mean?
- It stands for "High Entropy Labs", propably its original developer.
+ It stands for "High Entropy Labs", probably its original developer.
 The current HEL OS version in the game is 1.15, copyrighted High Entropy Labs in 1994.

  ## How to install
  De facto you can't just copy those to a FAT32 formatted disk and see it works.
 This is an underway work anyways, so I'll gotta tell about this later.